About

 Primary Responsibilities

-• Teach skills-based mini lessons differentiated for student need.
-Teach in a variety of formats to include whole group, but focused mainly on small group and one-on-one instruction.
+• Teach mixed-grade skills-based mini lessons differentiated for student need.
+Teach in a variety of formats to include whole group, focused mainly on small group and one-on-one instruction.

-• Support general education teachers with best-practices in inclusion and appropriate use of accommodations in the general education classroom
+• Support general education teachers with best practices and appropriate use of accommodations in the general education classroom

 • Foster open, frequent communication with teachers

-• Manage a case load of Student Assistance Plans (our versions of 504 Plans/IEPs) from eligibility to implementation to review.
+• Manage an assigned case load of Student Assistance Plans (our versions of 504 Plans/IEPs) from eligibility to implementation to review.

-• Appropriately respond to any unexpected behavior situations supporting student needs and providing examples for how adults should respond for students who are neurodiverse
+• Appropriately respond to any unexpected behavior situations supporting student needs and modeling adult response for students who are neurodiverse

-• Attend regular Special Services team meetings for active collaboration
+• Attend regular Special Services team meetings and on-going team PLC/professional development

 • Find and attend on-going professional development opportunities to stay current in the field of special education/executive functioning support